Walk into any tackle or bait store and you may well be overwhelmed by all of the different types of fishing rods that are on display.

 Types of Fishing Rods

-Below we will discuss the different types of fishing poles and the uses/characteristics.
+Below we will discuss the different types of fishing poles and their uses/characteristics.

-Travel rods can be any of the below kinds of fishing poles but come with multiple shorter rods sections so that they can be dismantled and transported much more easily.
+One exception is travel rods.
+Travel rods can be any of the below but come with multiple shorter rods sections so that they can be dismantled and transported much more easily.

 1. Spinning Rod